Multiverse-Framework/Multiverse/docs/source/tutorials/tutorial_4.rst

     Before running the simulation, make sure the Multiverse Server is running.

+To start the Multiverse Server, run the following command in the terminal:

 .. code-block:: bash

     multiverse_server

-6. Run the Unreal Engine project.
+7. Run the Unreal Engine project.

-At this point, you should see the robots and objects in the simulation in the world.
+At this point, you should see connection between the Unreal Engine simulation and the Multiverse Server.
+In this example, Unreal Engine will send the object position and quaternion to the Multiverse Server, and the Multiverse Server will send the robot state, including position, quaternion and the joint state to the Unreal Engine simulation.
+To successfully control the robot, you need to deploy another Multiverse Client to simulate the robot and send the robot state to the Multiverse Server.

 Conclusion
 ----------